giesselmann/nanopype/docs/rules/methylation.md

 :   * methylation_nanopolish_logp_threshold: 2.5
     * methylation_nanopolish_basecaller: guppy
     * methylation_nanopolish_aligner: minimap2
-    * methylation_min_coverage: 1

-Nanopolish only works with basecalling from albacore or guppy.

 ### Flappie

 Flappie is a new ONT neural network basecaller with a default output alphabet of *ACGT*.
 Using a different model, a methylation status prediction in CpG contexts is possible.
 A methylated Cytosine is then encoded as *Z*.

 The Flappie sequence output is aligned against a reference genome.
 A CG in the reference with matching CG in the read is reported as unmethylated, a CG in the reference with matching ZG is reported as methylated.
-The output is again a bed-like file with the methylation level in the 4th column:
+The single read output is again a bed-like file with the methylation level in the 4th column and the mean q-val over the CG in the 6th column:

-    chr6	31129299	31129301	f56afc41-fc2c-4157-941d-b8416eb11d2c	0	+
+    chr6	31129299	31129301	f56afc41-fc2c-4157-941d-b8416eb11d2c	0	+	5.0

+Flappie specific configuration parameters are:

+:   * basecalling_flappie_model: 'r941_5mC'
+    * methylation_flappie_qval_threshold: 2
+    * methylation_flappie_aligner: minimap2

 ## References